Low Cost Internet Services

 Problems with Your Internet Provider?

-If you experience a problem with your Internet service and can't resolve it with your provider, you may file a complaint with the FCC.
-You can file your complaint by e-mail (fccinfo@fcc.gov); the Internet (www.fcc.gov/cgb/complaints.html); telephone 1-888-CALL-FCC (1-888-225-5322) voice; or 1-888-TELL-FCC (1-888-835-5322) TTY; or mail:
+If you experience a problem with your broadband service, first try to resolve it with your provider.
+If you cannot resolve the problem directly, you can file a complaint with the FCC.
+There is no charge for filing a complaint.
+You can file a complaint using an online form.
+You can also file your complaint with the FCC’s Consumer Center by calling 1-888-CALL-FCC (1-888-225-5322) voice or 1-888-TELL-FCC (1-888-835-5322) TTY; faxing 1-866-418-0232; or writing to:

 Federal Communications Commission